 The 'Natural Born Killers', Caril Ann Fugate And Charles Starkweather

 When she was just 13 years old, Caril Ann Fugate met Charles Starkweather.
-Though he was five years older than her, Fugate was enamored by his charms and James Dean-like style.
-Before long, she was following him everywhere, in cars across town, then across the country, and on all of his delinquent escapades — even when they ended in murder.
+Though he was five years older than her, Fugate was enamoured by his charms and James Dean-like style.
+Soon enough, she trailed him incessantly—across town in cars, then spanning the country, and accompanying him on all his mischievous exploits. — even when they ended in murder.

 Caril Ann Fugate, the youngest female to be charged with first-degree murder at the time, claimed that she had been innocent and that all of the killings had been done by Starkweather.
 She also claimed she had been an innocent bystander, swept up by Starkweather’s charms.